 Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C.
 Sec.
-1681, et seq., prohibits discrimination on the basis of sex in any federally funded education program or activity.
-In compliance with this federal policy, Warner Pacific University does not discriminate on the basis of sex in its education programs and activities and has designated the following individuals as Title IX Compliance officers:
+1681, et seq., and the Violence Against Women Reauthorization Act of 2013 prohibits discrimination on the basis of sex in any federally funded education program or activity.
+In compliance with this federal policy, Warner Pacific University does not discriminate on the basis of sex in its education programs and activities and has designated the following individuals as Title IX compliance officers:

 Office Location: Smith Hall 219

 Office phone number 503.517.1092

 Dr. Lori Jass, Associate Vice President for Academic Affairs

 Title IX Deputy Coordinator

 Office phone number: 503.517.1320